techidaily/site-win-fantastic/source/_posts/schnelles-und-einfaches-systemabbilden-von-windows-11-partitionen-kostenloses-softwaretool.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://remote-screen-capture.techidaily.com/updated-the-noobs-guide-to-recording-twitch-games-for-2024/"><u>[Updated] The Noob's Guide to Recording Twitch Games for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/best-methods-for-samsung-galaxy-a25-5g-wont-turn-on-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Best Methods for Samsung Galaxy A25 5G Wont Turn On | Dr.fone</u></a></li>
-<li><a href="https://article-files.techidaily.com/deciphering-facebook-activity-understanding-your-digital-footprint-for-2024/"><u>Deciphering Facebook Activity Understanding Your Digital Footprint for 2024</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/download-stunning-carlito-olivero-image-pack-for-desktop-backgrounds-from-the-official-yl-software-store/"><u>Download Stunning Carlito Olivero Image Pack for Desktop Backgrounds, From the Official YL Software Store</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/1725286455501-dvdmac/"><u>DVDの完全安全コピー手順：Mac上で確実に守られた複製 - 不正行為無し、権利侵害せず</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-screensnapper-pro-2023-apowersofts-latest-for-pcs/"><u>[New] 2024 Approved ScreenSnapper Pro 2023 Apowersoft's Latest for PCs</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/ed-in-2024-revolutionize-video-creation-make-edit-and-share-on-the-go/"><u>[Updated] In 2024, Revolutionize Video Creation Make, Edit & Share on the Go</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/ed-starting-off-right-must-haves-for-youtube-enthusiasts-for-2024/"><u>[Updated] Starting Off Right Must-Haves for YouTube Enthusiasts for 2024</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/2024-approved-share-across-platforms-instagram-meets-facebook/"><u>2024 Approved Share Across Platforms Instagram Meets Facebook</u></a></li>
+<li><a href="https://tech-savvy.techidaily.com/ai-and-code-warfare-the-ethical-crossroads/"><u>AI and Code Warfare: The Ethical Crossroads</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/enhance-pc-speed-and-reliability-with-our-expert-cleanup-tips-from-yl-software/"><u>Enhance PC Speed & Reliability with Our Expert Cleanup Tips From YL Software</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/expert-advice-diagnosing-and-fixing-pc-hardware-errors-in-windows-with-help-from-yl-technology-solutions/"><u>Expert Advice: Diagnosing and Fixing PC Hardware Errors in Windows with Help From YL Technology Solutions</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/how-to-lock-apps-on-honor-magic-6-pro-to-protect-your-individual-information-by-drfone-android/"><u>How to Lock Apps on Honor Magic 6 Pro to Protect Your Individual Information</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/los-mejores-convertidores-hevch265-de-202n-para-usar-con-windows-mac-y-plataformas-online/"><u>Los Mejores Convertidores HEVC/H.265 De 202N Para Usar Con Windows, Mac Y Plataformas Online</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/mastering-your-system-security-a-comprehensive-walkthrough-to-configure-windows-defender-firewall-by-professionals-at-yl-software/"><u>Mastering Your System Security: A Comprehensive Walkthrough to Configure Windows Defender Firewall by Professionals at YL Software</u></a></li>
-<li><a href="https://discover-guides.techidaily.com/maximum-video-file-size-on-whatsapp-understanding-the-2020-limits/"><u>Maximum Video File Size on WhatsApp: Understanding the 2020 Limits</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/navigating-through-crashes-a-guide-to-diagnosing-and-correcting-systems-blue-screen-errors-by-yl-software-experts/"><u>Navigating Through Crashes: A Guide to Diagnosing and Correcting System's Blue Screen Errors by YL Software Experts</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/exploring-blockchain-architectures-how-public-and-private-chains-compare-insights-from-yl-software/"><u>Exploring Blockchain Architectures: How Public and Private Chains Compare - Insights From YL Software</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/four-instances-proving-the-untrustworthiness-of-zerogpt-and-other-artificeial-intelligence-detectors/"><u>Four Instances Proving the Untrustworthiness of ZeroGPT and Other Artificeial Intelligence Detectors</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/hd-beautiful-women-desktop-scenarios-high-resolution-portrait-wallpapers-powered-by-yl-computing-and-graphics/"><u>HD Beautiful Women Desktop Scenarios: High-Resolution Portrait Wallpapers - Powered by YL Computing & Graphics</u></a></li>
+<li><a href="https://os-tips.techidaily.com/how-to-use-your-airpods-pro-a-detailed-walkthrough-of-device-management-innovative-capabilities-and-intuitive-hand-gestures/"><u>How To Use Your AirPods Pro: A Detailed Walkthrough of Device Management, Innovative Capabilities, and Intuitive Hand Gestures</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/identifying-and-resolving-graphics-card-performance-problems-insights-from-yl-computing/"><u>Identifying and Resolving Graphics Card Performance Problems: Insights From YL Computing</u></a></li>
+<li><a href="https://fox-glue.techidaily.com/navigating-towards-excellent-free-photography-choices-for-2024/"><u>Navigating Towards Excellent Free Photography Choices for 2024</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/recognizing-hardware-wear-and-tear-key-indicators-insights-by-yl-computing/"><u>Recognizing Hardware Wear and Tear: Key Indicators - Insights by YL Computing</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/professional-apple-background-pixels-stunning-hd-imagery-for-your-desktop-and-devices-curated-by-yl-software/"><u>Professional Apple Background Pixels: Stunning HD Imagery for Your Desktop and Devices - Curated by YL Software</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/troubleshooting-guide-how-to-fix-a-malfunctioning-computer-mouse-expert-advice-from-yl-computing/"><u>Troubleshooting Guide: How To Fix A Malfunctioning Computer Mouse - Expert Advice From YL Computing</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/step-by-step-guide-renaming-files-on-your-pc-using-microsoft-windows-tech-tips-by-yl-computing/"><u>Step-by-Step Guide: Renaming Files on Your PC Using Microsoft Windows - Tech Tips by YL Computing</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/the-historical-origins-and-triggers-of-the-opium-wars-explained-yl-computing-yl-software/"><u>The Historical Origins and Triggers of the Opium Wars Explained - YL Computing | YL Software</u></a></li>
 </ul></div>